Lleyton Hewitt: 1998-1999: Early pro career

-Junior singles titles

-2000: US Open doubles title, Wimbledon mixed doubles and Davis Cup finals
+2000: US Open doubles title, Davis Cup finals

 In 2000, Hewitt reached his first Grand Slam final at the Wimbledon mixed doubles partnering Belgian Kim Clijsters, his then girlfriend.
 They lost the match, to Americans Kimberly Po and Donald Johnson.
 Hewitt later won his first Grand Slam title at the US Open when he along with Max Mirnyi claimed the men's doubles championship, thus becoming the youngest male (at 19 years, 6 months) to win a Grand Slam doubles crown in the open era.
 At the end of the year, Hewitt became the first teenager in ATP history to qualify for the year-end Tennis Masters Cup (ATP World Tour Finals).